rjd1/puppet-kafka_connect/README.md

 The `connectors` array should contain a list of connector names that reference it in the config.
 This allows for automatic update/refresh (via REST API restart POST) if the password value is changed.

-To later remove unused files, use the optional `ensure` hash key.
+To later remove unused files, use the optional `ensure` hash key and set it to 'absent'.

 ```yaml
 kafka_connect::secrets: